-The TRM gets its potable water from the Ohio County Water District.
+The TRM obtains its potable water from various municipal water districts.
 Water used for underground operations is pumped overland from the Ohio River.
-Water used for coal processing is sourced from collection ponds and the Ohio River.
-Electricity is provided to the TRM by American Electric Power (AEP) through a 138 kV transmission line from Brilliant, OH. and West Penn Power (WPP) through 3 phase residential transmission lines.
-Employment in the area is competitive.
+Water used for coal processing is sourced from a combination of collection ponds and the Ohio River.
+Electricity is provided to the TRM by American Electric Power (AEP) through a 138 kV transmission line from Brilliant, OH. and West Penn Power (WPP)

+through 3 phase residential transmission lines.
+Employment in the area is competitive given the established mining and manufacturing industries.
 However, the mine has been able to attract a mixture of skilled and unskilled labor with its competitive pay package and benefits.
 Mine personnel primarily come from Ohio, Marshall, and Brooke Counties, West Virginia, Belmont County, Ohio and Washington County, Pennsylvania.
 The city of Wheeling, WV, is 9.1 miles southwest of the mine.
 Its population is 27,052 according to the 2020 U.S. Census, making it the 5th most populous city in West Virginia.
 Wheeling is the principal city of the Wheeling, WV-OH Metropolitan Statistical Area, which has a population of 147,950 according to the 2010 U.S. Census.
 Most supplies are trucked to the mine from regional vendors.